 If you are one of those people, or you know and love one of these people, this article is for you.
 It’s especially for you if the gutter cleaner in question is getting up there in years.
 Many homeowners are reluctant to pay for professional gutter cleaning service, or they’ve always done it, or they’re committed to do-it-yourself everything—and they won’t let you pry the ladder out of their hands.

 If you’re nodding along, this article is for you—and for you to share.
 Here is how to safely clean the gutters.

-The first of the most dangerous gutter cleaning mistakes that many people make is not following ladder safety precautions.
+The biggest risk in gutter cleaning has to do with ladder safety.
 Each year, thousands of people are treated for ladder-related injuries, and as many as 300 die.
 On a ladder, things can go wrong in just seconds—and when you’re up high, you could get hurt (or worse) if you fall.
-And there’s a lot that can go wrong, from a ladder in disrepair to unstable placement to unexpected contact with electrical wiring, or sudden vertigo or dizziness, which is more common than many people realize.
+Ladder safety comes down to having a safe, working ladder placed in on stable, level ground.
+A fall can be catastrophic for older homeowners, so ladder safety is even a higher priority for these folks.

 It seems like common sense, but it’s not: don’t wear flip-flops or sandals while cleaning the gutters.
 You want supportive, closed-toe footwear with rubber, non-skid soles, whether you’re climbing a ladder or not—but especially so if you are.

 Another common-sense safety principle is don’t overreach—but again, it’s easier said than done.
 Once you’re up on a ladder, it’s tempting to lean just a bit further to get that last bit of gunk.
 It’s very easy to lose your balance and end up falling off the ladder.